jrfiedler/stata-dta-in-python/EXAMPLES.md

 Opening a .dta file
 ===================

-As in the example, above, you can open a .dta file using the `open_dta()` function, which is useful if you don't know the file's version.
+You can open a .dta file using the `open_dta()` function, which is useful if you don't know the file's version.
 If you know the file's version, you can use `Dta115` or `Dta117` directly to open the file.

     >>> from stata_dta import open_dta, Dta115, Dta117